Choosing Orthopaedic-Friendly Shoes

 Consider Specialized Shoes

 It’s important to do your homework before buying your first pair of orthopaedic-friendly shoes.
 Many major footwear brands offer versions of their standard designs that offer some additional support, but they may not be truly specialized.
 Keep an eye out for companies that have a trusted reputation for quality, well-designed orthopaedic shoes.
-If you’re still unsure of exactly what you need, our podiatrist, Beth Pearce, is here to help.
+If you’re still unsure of exactly what you need, we are here to help.

 For more information, request an appointment online or call us at (904) 825-0540.